Belaltheboss2005/BiT/README.md

-## WebSecProject Overview (BiT)
+## Web Security Project (BiT)

-Based on the workspace structure and files, this project is a Laravel-based web application named **"WebSecProject"**.
-Its primary purpose appears to be educational, likely for learning or demonstrating web and security technologies.
+This project is a Laravel-based web application named **"BiT"**.
+Its primary purpose is to make a secure online shopping website using laravel.

 ### Project Features